AidaDSP/AidaDSP/Software/Examples/Readme.md

 ### TEMPLATES
 Start immediately coding with Aida DSP.
-A minimal UI (user interface) composed only by a switch and an encoder knob (soldered on Aida DSP board) and a PuTTY based GUI is simple but powerful enough for testing many of your audio projects.
+A minimal UI (user interface) composed only by a switch, some leds and an encoder knob (all them soldered on Aida DSP board) and a PuTTY based GUI is simple but powerful enough for testing many of your audio projects.
 Then when your project is working you can always migrate to a more complex UI.